magofrays/embedding_nn/README.md

 2. tests/token/save_embeddings.py - to create from tokens embeddings
 3. tests/token/save_nn.py - to create nn that predicts words from embeddings
 4. tests/token/load_nn.py - to test model answers and get perplexity
 ##### unfortunately this model has only dense layers.
-So it's accuracy is only 0.05 withou tokens and 0.40 with tokens.
+So it's accuracy is only 0.05 without tokens and 0.40 with tokens.